revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/10-Pipes.md

 <!-- output: 'defg' -->
 ```

-We have a slice pipe in angular to slice the strings.
-Here, a number is given per character to our input string to understand the start and end index.
-The index starts from 0.
+We have a slice pipe in angular to slice the strings.Here, a number is given per character to our input string to understand the start and end index.The index starts from 0.

 ```
  0   1   2   3   4   5   6   7   8   9   10
  |   |   |   |   |   |   |   |   |   |   |
  a   b   c   d   e   f   g   h   i   j   k
  ```
 In our example, we have the following indexes.

 start = 3

 end = 7

-Slice pipe will return substring starting from index 3 i.e character d and will include all characters before index 7 i.e up to g.
-The character at the end index will not be included in the output substring.
+Slice pipe will return substring starting from index 3 i.e character d and will include all characters before index 7 i.e up to g.The character at the end index will not be included in the output substring.

 </blockquote>
 </details>

 ---

-10. List some of the built-in pipes in angular.
+10.List some of the built-in pipes in angular.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)